New articles for ASCAS website

 Betty Wells writes:

 ...About 20 years ago my Dad leveled a sinking foundation in the French Quarter of New Orleans.
 As payment he received some interesting items.
-This is one he gave me.

 The piece is 5 inches tall, I think silver, and the handle is left handed, made of wood 4 inches long.